 For access to all of our training, gear, and race coverage, plus exclusive training plans, FinisherPix photos, event discounts, and GPS apps, sign up for Outside+.

-For most people, “triathlon” and “that race in Hawaii” are synonymous – many have seen glimpses of the annual broadcast of the Ironman World Championships in Kailua-Kona, which can give viewers the impression that the sport is a very long, very grueling day of swim, bike, and run.
-But Ironman is only one of many race distances within the sport of triathlon.
-From the super sprint to the ultra distance, there’s a triathlon distance for everyone.
-Welcome to the wide world of swim-bike-run – as you can see, triathletes cover a lot of ground!
-If you’re brand new to triathlon and looking for resources, be sure to check out our Beginner’s Hub for Triathletes.
+For most people, “triathlon” and “that race in Hawaii” are synonymous–many have seen glimpses of the annual broadcast of the Ironman World Championships in Kailua-Kona, which can give viewers the impression that the sport is a very long, very grueling day of swim, bike, and run.
+But Ironman is only one of many race distances within the sport of triathlon, adding a choose-your-own-adventure answer to the question, “How far is a triathlon?”
+From super sprint to ultra, there’s a triathlon distance for everyone.
+Welcome to the wide world of swim-bike-run–as you can see, triathletes cover a lot of ground!
+If you’re brand new to triathlon and looking for resources, be sure to check out our complete guide to your first triathlon.

 Triathlon Distance: Super Sprint

 Swim: 500 meters (.3 mile)